-Electrofishing - Electrofishing is a common method used in monitoring steelhead populations.
-Raft mounted electrofishing vessels will be used to stun and capture fish species in areas potentially inhabited by CCV steelhead.
-Sampling frequency will be monthly from December 2017 through April 2018.
-Capture of resident non-salmonid fishes multiple times is possible and therefore, monthly sampling is important to ensure fish recovery from

-- sampling and handling stress between events.
+- 1. Electrofishing -Raft mounted electrofishing vessels will be used to stun and capture fish species in areas potentially inhabited by CCV steelhead.
+Sampling frequency will be monthly from December April.
+Capture of resident non-salmonid fishes multiple times is possible, thus monthly sampling is important to ensure fish recovery from sampling and handling stress between events.
 Electrofishing methods will follow National Marine Fisheries Service guidelines for sampling waters with anadromous fish. - 2.
 Fyke traps Fyke nets with wing walls, or steel fyke traps, will be used to sample upstream migrating CCV steelhead.
-These traps are funnel-shaped and are held open by hoops and specifically constructed for capturing steelhead without inadvertently injuring fish.
+These traps are funnel-shaped and are held open by hoops and specifically constructed for capturing salmonids without causing inadvertent injury.
 Traps will be checked at least once a day.
 Ample boat passage will be made available and fluorescent flagging, orange buoys, and flashing amber caution lights will alert river-users to sample gear.

-In the event that CCV steelhead are captured during monitoring activities, fish will be recorded, measured, sexed (if possible), sampled for scales and tissues, and checked for injuries and presence of tags.
+In the event that CCV steelhead are captured during monitoring, fish will be recorded, measured, sexed (if possible), sampled for tissues, and checked for injuries and presence of tags.
 Fish will be Floy tagged with a unique identification number to document any recaptures that may occur in the study area.
-Captured steelhead will be transported downstream from the mouth of the Merced River in a 150-gallon fish transport tank.
+Captured steelhead will be transported downstream of the mouth of the Merced River in a 150-gallon fish transport tank.
 Transported steelhead will be acclimated in the transport tank to receiving water temperature and water quality at the predetermined release location before release.